npm/rfcs/accepted/0000-update-package-json.md

 ## Summary

-`package.json` should not be edit by `npm update` unneccesarily.
+`package.json` should not be edited by `npm update` unneccesarily.
 When updating a package to a newer version that still satisfies the original range, package.json should not change.
 Only when updating to a range that does not satisfy the range specified in `package.json` should it be changed and saved to `package.json`.

 ## Motivation